SiddharthRajpal/TradeX/README.md

 * Investors of all experience levels seeking data-driven insights.
 * Day traders who value real-time analysis and technical indicators.
-* Anyone interested in learning more about the stock market and using RSI effectively.
+* Anyone interested in learning more about the stock market

 **Technologies:**
 Mainly Python